xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 (RTL).
 Of  course, someone (namely  us)  has  to  write  these routines, but they're not  part  of the compiler itself.
 I won't even bother  showing the routines here, since these are obviously very much OS-dependent.
-I  _WILL_  simply  say that for SK*DOS, they  are  particularly  simple ... almost trivial.
+I  _will_  simply  say that for SK*DOS, they  are  particularly  simple ... almost trivial.
 One reason I won't show them here is that  you  can add all kinds of fanciness to the things, for  example  by prompting in READ for the inputs,